UT Southwestern Campus

 American Airlines Center

 The American Airlines Center (AAC) is a multi-purpose arena, located in the heart of Victory Park near downtown Dallas and just minutes away from the campus.
-It is home to the Dallas Mavericks, Dallas Stars and the Dallas Vigilantes of the AFL.
+It is home to the Dallas Mavericks and the Dallas Stars.

 Dallas Museum of Art